patrickvonplaten/notebooks/ADD_NEW_MODEL.md

 In the case of [name of model], you should probably do the following:

-[Here you should add very specific information on what exactly has to be done for the conversion of this model] [...]
+[Here the teacher should add very specific information on what exactly has to be done for the conversion of this model] [...]
 [...]